-Perils of Tourism
+Perils of tourism

 Tourism related issues pose a much greater danger on the mainland and at least four Garifuna communities on the north coast of Honduras are under unprecedented threat of disappearance.

 For over two centuries the remote isolation of the Honduran coast and the social marginalization of Garifuna beach front communities served as a measure of protection.
-However a new dynamic began to emerge following 2001 public statements from the Honduran Tourism Secretary which claimed that hundreds of kilometers of pristine sun drenched North Coast beaches were being wasted and should be “developed for strong tourism.”
+However a new dynamic began to emerge following 2001 public statements from the Honduran Tourism Secretary which claimed that hundreds of kilometres of pristine sun drenched North Coast beaches were being wasted and should be “developed for strong tourism.”

 In the years that followed plans have proceeded to develop the Tela Bay region in northern Honduras into a major tourist destination.
 These include plans for a massive US$ 161 million, hotel complex funded in part by the Inter-American Development Bank.”
 The Tela Bay Touristic Development Society (DTBT) expects to set its new mega-tourism complex on top of four Garifuna communities (Miami, Barra Vieja, Tornabe and San Juan).

-The Tela Bay complex, called the 'Micos Beach & Golf Resort' will extend 3.2 kilometers along the beach between the Garifuna communities of Tornabé and Miami.
+The Tela Bay complex, called the ‘Micos Beach & Golf Resort’ will extend 3.2 kilometres along the beach between the Garifuna communities of Tornabé and Miami.
 It will include 360 villas a shopping mall, casino and at least four luxury hotels(4-5 star).
 The first hotel should be finished in 2010 along with an 18-hole golf course.

 The lands for the tourist complex were first taken away from the Garifuna community of Tornabé by government and declared a National Park and an environmental protected area.
 This property was then later transferred to the Honduran Tourism Institute (IHT) and an edict issued entitled the Area Under Special Management (ABRE) which permitted joint ventures between the IHT and private sector interests.